 Google’s decision to remove middle managers didn’t stick.
 They were reinstated, and in 2008 the company ran Project Oxygen to try and understand the role managers really played in their teams.
 Far from finding managers to be irrelevant, the study found that good managers are invaluable.

 For Zappos and Valve, results were mixed.
-Years after Valve was praised as a pioneer in flat organisation, employees came forward and claimed the concept was a sham.
+Years after Valve was praised as a pioneer in flat organization, employees came forward and claimed the concept was a sham.
 The lack of management left a power vacuum that was filled by social structures which empowered only the most popular staff.
 Ultimately, working at Valve “felt a lot like high school”, said one former employee.

 “Everything seemed to take an age, which was not good for a go-getter like myself.”

-At Zappos, too, many staff were unenthused about working in a flat organisation.
+At Zappos, too, many staff were unenthused about working in a flat organization.
 In 2015, when the controversial shift in management structure was announced, 200 staff —14% of all employees—took voluntary severance rather than make the change.

-Flat organisations can fail for a number of reasons.
+Flat organizations can fail for a number of reasons.
 Matthew Dailly, now managing director at Tiger Financial, found them frustrating and unproductive.
 “Everything seemed to take an age, which was not good for a go-getter like myself,” he said.
 Dailly finds hierarchical structure more efficient.
 “Having someone to lead a team of people, or a section of the entire team, means that you can have questions answered quickly.”

 “Heirarchy is important to make tasks clear.”